 I was also a nature conservationist long before I was a photographer and I have studied African wildlife in great detail.
 As a result, I am able to predict unique behaviour, which is a skill not often highlighted in the photographic safari industry.
 In the last two years I have seen 16 kills (actual take-downs).
 While lots of luck is involved, knowledge of animal behaviour also plays a major role.
 See a video of one here...

 All fine and well but are you a professional photographer?

 Yes, I have been commissioned by the National Geographic Channel as a photographer for the launch of their Great Migrations series in the Masai Mara in 2010.
 In the same year I hosted a solo exhibit for the National Geographic Society in London.
 The exhibit titled Africa sold out in its first month before being extended.
-I also regularly place in the most prestigious wildlife competitions in the world and I have been commissioned by the BBC Wildlife Magazine to compile a portfolio on African Leopards which was published in October of 2012 and more recently I was commissioned by Geo Magazine for the same purpose in 2014.
+I also regularly place in the most prestigious wildlife competitions in the world and I have been commissioned by the BBC Wildlife Magazine to compile a portfolio on African Leopards which was published in October of 2012 and I was commissioned by Geo Magazine for the same purpose in 2014.
 In short I have worked for the National Geographic and the BBC in both the areas that I sell safaris.
 You can see a small selection of my published work here and you can read my full bio here.
-I was awarded the most prestigious award in world wildlife photography when I was named the Wildlife Photographer of the Year 2013 and since then I have placed three more times in the same competition and most recently in 2017.
+I was awarded the most prestigious award in world wildlife photography when I was named the Wildlife Photographer of the Year 2013.
+I have placed a total of 6 times in the top 100 of the same competition and most recently in 2017.

 What is your teaching style?